kevinstewart1/new_user_ad/README.md

   <br/>
  <br/> In Conclusion:
  <br/>
   That's it!
 I have just created Alex as a user using the Active Directory tool.
-From there I could add Alex to a group or Organizational Unit coinciding with the department Alex belongs to or is working with inside of our organization.
+From there I could add Alex to a "Group" coinciding with the department Alex belongs to or is currently working with inside of our organization.